natareo/assembly-workshop-2021/_episodes/05-hoon-5--advanced-data-structures.md

 .1.7014118e38
 ```

-Most aura types have a characteristic core that enables one to consistently work with their values.
+Auras have a characteristic core that enables one to consistently work with their values.
 For instance, for floating-point mathematics, one should use the `rs` core:

 ```
 > (add:rs .1 .1)